-Counseling services provided by Student Health and Counseling include brief psychotherapy, support related to incidents of sexual misconduct, alcohol and drug screening, and crisis intervention.
-We also contract with a dietician and a psychiatrist to provide nutrition therapy and medication management services.
+Counseling services provided by Student Health and Counseling include brief psychotherapy, support group, skills-based workshops, support related to incidents of sexual misconduct, alcohol and drug screening, and crisis intervention.
+We also contract with a dietician to provide nutrition therapy and psychiatric providers for medication management services.
 All counseling services are available to currently enrolled students of Carleton College.
-We also provide consultation to faculty and staff as well as information about off-campus and community resources.
+We also provide consultation to faculty and staff and can assist students in securing off-campus counseling or accessing other community resources.

 There is no cost for our counseling services and all services are confidential.
-Information regarding the student's counseling cannot be released without the written consent of the student except under limited legally- mandated circumstances.
+Information regarding the student's counseling cannot be released without the written consent of the student except under limited legally-mandated circumstances.
 No record of the student's visit is placed on a transcript or academic record.
 Faculty are mandated to report sexual misconduct concerns that students share with them, so faculty cannot assure confidentiality regarding this issue.